DipitMalhotra1/Email-Sending-App/README.md

 3)Go to /Server Directory and do npm start

-4)On the server side, all email account credentials in /config/config.json
+4)On the server side, enter your email account credentials in /config/config.json